Tom Emerson (architect): Academic work and teaching

-Since 2010 he has been Professor of Architecture and Construction at the ETH Zurich Faculty of Architecture, where he is also Dean since 2021.
+Since 2010 he has been Professor of Architecture and Construction at the ETH Zurich Faculty of Architecture.
 As part of his teaching and research on landscape and making, his students produced the Pavilion of Reflections floating on Lake Zurich for Manifesta 11 and urban landscape studies on Forst, Galway and Glasgow which was exhibited at Glasgow International in 2016.
 Before ETH Zurich, he taught architecture at the Architectural Association (2000–04) and the University of Cambridge (2004–10).
 He was awarded the Conrad Ferdinand Meyer Prize in 2018 for his academic work with ETH.

-Emerson has written several academic journal articles including for AA Files, as well as articles for Architects' Journal.
+Emerson has published a collection of essays as Dirty Old River, Park Books, 2025 and several academic journal articles including for AA Files, as well as articles for Architects' Journal.

 Personal life

 Tom Emerson lives in London and Zürich.
-In London, he lives with his partner Stephanie Macdonald and their son Laurie, born in 1999.
+In London, he lives with his partner Stephanie Macdonald.